Part of my research on robust evaluation of adaptive systems.

 Coordination Scaling (Experiment 23)

-We observe Dunbar-like scaling behavior: efficiency degrades logarithmically (R² = 0.88, p = 0.0017), with a practical limit around 100 agents.
+Coordination efficiency degrades logarithmically with population size (R² = 0.88, p = 0.0017), suggesting a Dunbar-like coordination limit around 100 agents.

 Scaling Results